Someone on our Team was at a spa during the holidays and indulged in a professional massage. Apparently, massage does release trauma and emotion!

 A current review article[iv], suggests that “acute oxytocin administration improves numerous markers critical to the social circuitry underlying social deficits in autism and that oxytocin might optimize circuits, enhance reward, motivation and learning to improve therapeutic outcomes.”

-And concludes that there are a range of treatment strategies including greater focus on oxytocin use that have a neurobiological root in social behavior.
+The article concludes that there are a range of treatment strategies including greater focus on oxytocin use that have a neurobiological root in social behavior.
 Additional and more sophisticated trials are necessary to be done using these approaches placing oxytocin in the autism context.

 One article about working together, [v] showed that participants in groups were able to work more collaboratively in decision making when oxytocin was administered.
 Using oxytocin, the more competent member of a grouping of two was less likely to change their mind during a disagreement and the less competent member showed a greater conformity level when paired with a more reliable partner, suggesting that there can be an improved balance of influence and competence leading to better collaboration within partnerships.